zcash/zips/zip-XXXX.rst

 ========

-This proposal describes a structure for a the Zcash Development Fund, to be enacted in Network Upgrade 4.
-This Dev Fund would consist of 20% of the block rewards, split into 3 slices: 1/3 for the Electric Coin Company, 1/3 for Zcash Foundation (for internal work and grants), and an 1/3 for additional "Major Grants" administered by the Zcash Foundation (with extra community input and scrutiny).
+This proposal describes a structure for a the Zcash Development Fund, to be enacted in Network Upgrade 4 and last for 4 years.
+This Dev Fund would consist of 20% of the block rewards, split into 3 slices:

+* 1/3 for the Electric Coin Company
+* 1/3 for Zcash Foundation (for internal work and grants)
+* 1/3 for additional "Major Grants" for large-scale long-term projects (decided by the Zcash Foundation, with extra community input and scrutiny)

 Funding is capped at $700k/month per slice.
 Governance and accountability are based on existing entities and legal mechanisms, and increasingly decentralized governance is encouraged.

 Motivation
 ============

 Starting at Zcash's first halving in October 2020, by default 100% of the block rewards will be allocated to miners, and no further funds will be automatically allocated to research, development and outreach.
 Consequently, no substantial new funding may be available to existing teams dedicated to Zcash: the Electric Coin Company (ECC), the Zcash Foundation (Zfnd), and the many entities funded by the Zfnd grant program.

 There is a need to strike a balance between incentivizing the security of the consensus protocol (i.e., mining) versus other crucial aspects of the Zcash security and functionality, such as development and outreach.

 Furthermore, there is a need to balance the sustenance of ongoing work by the current teams dedicated to Zcash, with encouraging decentralization and growth of independent development teams.

 Difference from Matt Luongo's proposal
 --------------------------------------

 This proposal is based on Matt Luongo's `Decentralizing the Dev Fee`_ proposal, which has similar motivations.
 The major changes are as follows:

 * The Dev Fund slice intended for external recipients (beyond ECC, Zfnd and existing Zfnd grants) is changed from 1/2 to 1/3, and is permitted to be used to fund ECC if no alternatives present themselves, to mitigate unwarranted loss of existing capabilities.
 * For simplicity, the above slice is combined with the Foundation's existing grant system; but is accompanied by explicit requirements to achieve its goals, independent advisory input, and a Restricted Funds  mechanism to enforce these requirements.
 * The "easing function" and associated burning of coins are removed, in favor of capping each slice at $700k/month funding target.
 Any excess is kept in a reserve, from which it can be withdrawn only to maintain the funding target in the future.
 * Strengthened the transparency and accountability requirements, and harmonized them across ECC, Zfnd and major grantees.
 * Removed Zfnd's supervisory role in determining the "principal developer", fixing it to be ECC (changing this would be sufficiently dramatic to merit a fork).
 * Removed the changes to the Zfnd board.
 These would have replaced 3 of Zfnd's board seats with: a representative of ECC (it is better to keep Zfnd independent), a new independent research advisory board (we currently have no mechanism to elect one) and direct vote of ZEC holders (we have no voting mechanism implemented, and this virtual member cannot be held to the requisite legal duties of directors).
 * Call for, and incentivize, development of decentralized voting and governance.
 * Clarity and brevity.